MicrochipTech/fpga-hls-examples/interrup/README.md

 # Interrupt Generator Module

-This SmartHLS project implements a basic interrupt generator that triggers an interrupt signal every second.
+This SmartHLS project implements a basic interrupt generator that triggers an interrupt signal for every 20 iterations.

 ## Files